-Activity based budgeting is a budgeting method in which budgets are prepared using Activity Based Costing after considering the overhead costs.
-In simple words, activity based budgeting is management accounting tool which does not consider the past year’s budget to arrive at current year’s budget.
-Instead, the activities that incur the cost are deeply analyzed and researched.
+Activity-based budgeting is a budgeting method that uses activity-based costing while preparing budgets.
+In simple words, activity-based budgeting is a management accounting tool that does not consider the past year’s budget to arrive at the current year’s budget.
+Instead, it deeply analyzes and researches the activities that incur the cost.
 Based on the outcome of the study, the resources are allocated to an activity.

-Activity based budgeting is carried out to bring efficiency in the activities of an organization.
+Activity-based budgeting is carried out to bring efficiency to the activities of an organization.
 Budgets are prepared after justifying the cost drivers.
-Thus, activity based budgeting is activity oriented and not function oriented.
+Thus, it is activity-oriented and not function-oriented.

-Let us now have a look at the benefits of activity-based budgeting method.
+Let us now have a look at its benefits.

-Activity based budgeting method evaluates each and every cost driver.
+Activity-based budgeting method evaluates each and every cost driver.
 It takes into consideration all the steps involved in an activity.
-The irrelevant activities are eliminated and only the necessary activities form a part of the business.
+It eliminates irrelevant and only the necessary activities form a part of the business.

-Activity based budgeting system eliminates all sorts of unnecessary activities, which helps the business to save its costs.
-The saved cost results in the production of goods and services at lower cost than that of competitors.
-It also helps the organization to gain a competitive edge in the market.
+Activity-based budgeting system eliminates all sorts of unnecessary activities, which helps the business to save its costs.
+The saved cost results in the production of goods and services at a lower cost than that of competitors.
+It also helps the organization gain a competitive edge in the market.

 Business as a Unit

-This budgeting technique helps in viewing the business as a single unit and not in the form of departments.
-The managers or the top management prepare the budget for the business unit as a whole and not keeping in mind any single department as done in the case of other methods of budgeting.
+This budgeting technique helps view the business as a single unit and not in the form of departments.
+The managers or top management prepare the budget for the business unit as a whole and do not keep in mind any single department as done in the case of other budgeting methods.

 Elimination of Bottlenecks

-Budgets under activity based budgeting are prepared after deep research and analysis.
+The preparation of budgets under activity-based budgeting takes place after deep research and analysis.
 This study removes all the unnecessary activities of the business.
-By doing so, the business eliminates all sorts of bottlenecks associated with an activity and business functions are carried out more smoothly.
+By doing so, the business eliminates all sorts of bottlenecks associated with an activity and carries out its functions more smoothly.

 Disadvantages of Activity Based Budgeting

-Activity based budgeting requires a deep understanding of various functional areas of the business.
-If the manager preparing the budget is incapable of understanding and evaluating the areas of business, it would lead to inaccurate budget preparation.
+Activity-based budgeting requires a deep understanding of various functional areas of the business.
+If the manager preparing the budget is incapable of understanding and evaluating business areas, it would lead to inaccurate budget preparation.

-Activity based budgeting system is complex in nature.
+Activity-based budgeting system is complex in nature.
 It requires research and analysis of various factors.
-This budgeting method comprises of estimation of demand and based on that, it does the estimation of resources to be employed in various activities.
+This budgeting method comprises of estimation of demand and based on that, it estimates resources to be employed in multiple activities.

-The process of budgeting in this method consumes a lot of resources of an organization.
+The process of budgeting in this method consumes a lot of resources for an organization.
 It needs to employ top officials for conducting numerous analyses.
 It is a very time-consuming task too.
-If these resources are employed in other operational activities, they can give better returns.
+If the business employs these resources in other operational activities, they can give better returns.

-Implementation of activity based budgeting requires trained employees.
-An employee, who is not trained enough, cannot handle the budgeting exercise effectively.
-So business needs to incur extra costs to train its employees.
-Moreover, the process requires the involvement of top management, so proves to be costly too.
+Implementation of activity-based budgeting requires trained employees.
+An amateur employee cannot handle this exercise effectively.
+So business needs to incur extra costs to train their employees.
+Moreover, the process requires the involvement of top management, so it proves to be costly too.

-Activity based budgeting focuses on short-term goals of the business.
+Activity-based budgeting focuses on the short-term goals of the business.
 It does not take into account the long-term scenario of the business.
 Focusing more on short-term goals rather than long-term goals can prove to be very fatal for the organization.